Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 If none of the top-level rules are tripped for a role, the entire role will not participate in workflow.
 For instance, in the last example, if the accounting role is not tripped but sales and CIO are, the workflow will consist of only a broadcast review to the Sales and CIO roles.

 Click the **Change Priorities** button from the Roles Overview page to update the Role priorities.
 This will enable the priority text boxes next to each role.
 Enter the priority number desired for each role, and click **OK**.
-The **cancel** button will return the priority numbers to their previous state.
+The **Cancel** button will return the priority numbers to their previous state.

->**Note:** If the **Change Priorities** button is disabled, another user is currently updating role priorities on the
+>**Note:** If the **Change Priorities** button is disabled, another user is currently updating role priorities on the Form Template.
->Form Template.

 ##### Group Based Roles and Priority

-Note that all group-based roles *must* exist in a unique priority.
+All group-based roles *must* exist in a unique priority.
 If the administrator attempts to combine, for example, two group-based roles or one user based and one group-based role in a single priority, the application will revert to the original priority numbers and display an error message.

 #### Managing Activity (Task) Names